 Birds are not only beautiful and interesting creatures eagerly welcomed by millions of Americans into their backyard every year, they are also an important natural resource.

 They pollinate our crops, control pests, and warn us of impending environmental danger.
-Sadly, two-thirds of the bird species found in the U.S. have declined over the last half-century, many precipitously.
+Sadly, birds have experienced severe declines in the last half-century, including a net loss of nearly 3 billion birds in the U.S. and Canada alone.

 - Scientists estimate that cats kill billions of birds each year and six times as many small mammals.
 While many birds killed by cats are relatively common, even common birds are now in decline.
-Other birds, such as the Least Tern, Piping Plover, Snowy Plover, and California Gnatcatcher, are already threatened with extinction-even occasional predation by cats can impact their populations. - Regardless of whether a species is rare or not, each wild animal suffers when captured by a cat.
+Other birds, such as the Florida Grasshopper Sparrow, Piping Plover, Snowy Plover, and California Gnatcatcher, are already threatened with extinction-even occasional predation by cats can impact their populations. - Regardless of whether a species is rare or not, each wild animal suffers when captured by a cat.
 Cat saliva is heavily laden with bacteria, so even if a bird escapes, it will likely die a slow and painful death from infection or injuries.